Severe Economic Hardship Employment for F-1 Students

 If you would like to apply to USCIS for Economic Hardship, please read this Information Handout for information on the process.
 Please complete Step 1 before you submit the E-Form.

-For more information about about economic hardship, please contact OGS to speak to an advisor by calling 617-373-2310 or emailing [email protected].
+For more information about economic hardship, please contact OGS to schedule an appointment with a Designated School Official (DSO) by calling +1-617-373-2310 or visiting the front desk at 354 Richards Hall in Boston.